christsven/H.E.A.T/factions/Estonian Land Forces.md

 ## Mortar team [ 0 - 1 ]

-### B-455/M252 81mm medium mortar team
+### 81mm medium mortar team

-medium mortar team.
+Medium mortar team at infantry group level, models fielded by the estonian army include the B-455, M252 and L16A1, all 81mm.

 | 81mm medium<br>mortar team | Mortar team |
 | :---- | ---- |